 Noguchi never lost his ties to Japan and also designed those Memorials to the Atomic Dead exhibited here along with the sound art by Boltanski.
 I shall always imagine the moments after the bomb as an unearthly silence, although they must surely have contained crashing architecture, cries of pain, and anguished pleas for help.
 More than two years later, one can again hear almost the sounds, in photos of the dance with music by Igor Stravinsky.
 I could imagine that vertical caterpillar, too, as a column of more bells.
 Both bring out the garden museum's air of peace.
 Who would care to look beneath the surface for more?

 Christian Boltanski ran at the Isamu Noguchi Museum through September 5, 2021, Isamu Noguchi's "Memorials to the Atomic Dead" and Noguchi's "Useless Architecture" though May 8, 2022, and "Noguchi Subscapes" through through September 3, 2023.
-Related reviews look at Christian Boltanski and sound art, Isamu Noguchi, and the Noguchi garden museum.
+Related reviews look at Christian Boltanski and sound art, Isamu Noguchi, the Noguchi garden museum, and the museum's fortieth anniversary.